syncfusion-content/asp.netmvc-docs/aspnetmvc/PivotGrid/Localization.md

 # Localization

-> Note: This feature is currently not applicable for PivotTable Field List.
+N> This feature is currently not applicable for PivotTable Field List.

 Localization is the process of customizing the user interface (UI) as locale-specific in order to display regional data.
 Using this feature, data is displayed in a specific language and culture of a particular country or region.
 The ASP.NET MVC PivotGrid control provides inherent support to localize its UI.The following table lists the default English localization user interface based on French culture.